Before going to theatre for an operation, there are a number of things that need to be addressed:

 - Clotting testing may be required if there is known or possible liver disease

 Group and save refers to sending off a sample of the patient’s blood to establish their blood group.
 The sample is saved in case they require blood to be matched to them for a blood transfusion.
+A group and save is done routinely where there is a lower probability that they will require blood products.
 No blood is assigned to the patient at this stage.
-This is done routinely where there is a lower probability that they will require blood products.
+A group and save sample will only be valid for a certain period (e.g., 7 days) depending on the local trust policy, after which a repeat sample is required.

-Patients are “fasted” before surgery to ensure an empty stomach at the time of the operation.
-The aim is to reduce the risk of reflux of food during the operation, with aspiration into the lungs occurring.
+Patients undergo ‘fasting’ before surgery to ensure they have an empty stomach for the duration of their operation.
+The aim is to reduce the risk of reflux of food around the time of surgery (particularly during intubation and extubation), which subsequently can result in the patient aspirating their stomach contents into their lungs.

 - 6 hours of no food or feeds before operation